wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 What happened is that with most properties in javascript, you can just access the property on the element directly.

-However for some properties, including custom properties that you just made up, as well as `aria` propreties, it looks like you cannot use that method.
+However for some properties, including custom properties that you just made up, as well as `aria` properties, it looks like you cannot use that method.

 The only other way is to use the `.setAttribute()` method.